sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

     > **Note**: The call to the service is asynchronous, so the `await` keyword is used.
 If you look back at the unit test, you'll see that the unit test is an `async` method so that it can properly test asynchronous code.

-1. Calling the actual service during a test would be a bad idea - the returned data could change, and the test would break.
+1. Calling the actual service during a test is not ideal - the returned data could change, and the test would break.
 It is best proactive to _isolate_ your unit tests from external dependencies - like services or databases.
 There are several ways to do this, but one good way is to use _mocks_.

 1. Open the **Test_RetrieveMedicines_WhenTwoMeds_InitsCorrectly** method again by clicking the **Navigate Back** button once in the toolbar, or double-clicking the test in the **Test Explorer** window.